freeCodeCamp/learn-relational-databases-by-building-a-mario-database/TUTORIAL.md

 ### 800.1

 It looks good.
 Next, you are going to add a **primary key**.
-It is a column that uniquely identifies each row and can be used to relate tables to each other.
+It is a column that uniquely identifies each row in the table.
 Here's an example of how to set a `PRIMARY KEY`:

 ```sql
 ALTER TABLE table_name ADD PRIMARY KEY(column_name);